adampang27/adampang27.github.io/project1.md

 To truly ensure that students are gaining the education they deserve, we need to find things out like: Are they engaged in class?
 Do they have substantial debt?
 The goal is to catch students who are struggling for any reason, not just an academic one.

+Potential Harm:
+If this model were used blindly to flag "at-risk" students, it could lead to stigmatization or unfair profiling.
+For example, students from lower socioeconomic backgrounds might be flagged as "likely to drop out" before they even start, potentially leading to bias in how they are treated by faculty.

+Missing Perspectives:
+The dataset is purely quantitative.
+We are missing the student's individual voice. ualitative data on why they dropped out (e.g., mental health, family emergencies, or lack of belonging) which numbers alone cannot capture.